williamcroberts/tpm2-tools-wiki/tool-porting-guide.md

 1. [2916fba202b559d7ff654b73191f0cd2fc878bb1](https://github.com/01org/tpm2.0-tools/commit/2916fba202b559d7ff654b73191f0cd2fc878bb1) for functions manipulating files
 2. [037d4817ab100017ff34471efe0df94db669b6b3](https://github.com/01org/tpm2.0-tools/commit/037d4817ab100017ff34471efe0df94db669b6b3) for functions converting strings into binary representations

-Once these functions were moved into separate modules these files can be built separate from the `common` module and so they can be built regardless of which TCTI is configured and so their implementation files are included in the `COMMON_SRC` variable outside of the `ifdef HAVE_TCTI_SOCKET` block.
+Once these functions were moved into separate modules these files can be built separate from the `common` module and so they can be built regardless of which TCTI is configured.
+Their implementation files are then included in the `COMMON_SRC` variable outside of the `ifdef HAVE_TCTI_SOCKET` block.
 Look at the change to `Makefile.am` [here](https://github.com/01org/tpm2.0-tools/commit/037d4817ab100017ff34471efe0df94db669b6b3#diff-c949f93d03f44a4217d7a138f9e2e54a).
-This block is necessary due to some bizarre dependencies the `common` module has on symbols leaked by libtcti-socket (that I'm not going to describe in detail here).
+This block is necessary due to some bizarre dependencies the `common` module has on symbols leaked by libtcti-socket (that I won't get into here).

-1. Replace the tools `main` function with a function named `execute_tool`.
-The code common to each tool is now factored out into the [main.c/h module](https://github.com/01org/tpm2.0-tools/blob/master/src/main.c) where a common `main` function for all tools now resides.
-Each tool should instead implement a function called `execute_tool` that is called from `main`.
-This function should do whatever it is the tool does and then return.
-After it returns the `main` module will do all necessary tear-down.
-2. Remove all duplicate option parsing from the tool code.
-The options that are parsed by the `options` module include `--help`, `--version` etc. The complete list can be found in the definition of the `option` structure in [options.c](https://github.com/01org/tpm2.0-tools/blob/master/src/options.c#L182).
-3. Move the build rule for the tool from the `sbin_PROGRAMS` block within the `HAVE_TCTI_SOCK` ifdef to the main `sbin_PROGRAMS` block above.
-Also the `main.c` module must be added to the `SOURCES` build variable for the tool.
-A good example can be found here: https://github.com/01org/tpm2.0-tools/pull/133/commits/c585d803380946b6c32b80706d9636b382363b8f NOTE: update this reference once the PR is merged.
-4. Improve the man page for the command.
-Each command now has a man page thanks to 56be3251567bbb1758325c2d90f07f7be14def9c but some manual intervention is required to improve formatting and content.
-5. Last and likely the most difficult is decoupling the dependencies for the tool from the `common` module.
-Each code module that the tool being ported depends upon must be moved like the tool code itself in #3.
-Moving these modules requires decoupling them from the old SAPI & TCTI instantiation logic in `common.c`.
-Ideally once all tools have been ported common.c will have only this code in it and it will be deleted.
-In the meantime as each tool is ported the `common` code that it requires should be refactored and removed from the `common.c` module.
-There is no simple way to describe how this should be done and it will require the developers intuition and judgement.
+It's also very possible that a function from the common module should be factored out into an *existing* module.
+The two examples above discuss creating new code modules but it's increasingly likely that the code you need to remove from `common` is closely related to an existing module and should be moved there.
+Keep in mind that this is preferable to creating / adding a new source file.
+A good example is [825c156af7c906564a3925e165d9f5d5878cfafa](https://github.com/01org/tpm2.0-tools/commit/825c156af7c906564a3925e165d9f5d5878cfafa).

+###Build Changes
+I recommend thinking of the changes to the build being our real end goal in this exercise.
+It sounds weird but in the end we want to successfully move the source file for our tool `$(SRCDIR)/src/tpm2_createprimary.c` and move it out of the `ifdef HAVE_TCTI_SOCKET`.
+The refactoring exercise in the previous section was required to break the dependency on the `common` module which cannot be built without the socket TCTI.
+So one way to figure out everything that will be required to port a tool would be to start with these build changes and then debug the various compiler / linker errors as they happen.

+The relevant commit for our example is [here](https://github.com/01org/tpm2.0-tools/commit/1627714b83e0246b6e62364094ec3168d812b21a#diff-c949f93d03f44a4217d7a138f9e2e54a).

+###Tool Code Changes
+Each tool is different so there's no silver bullet here.
+Each however will need to at the very least remove their processing of TCTI and common options.
+This is stuff like `--version`, `--help`, `--port`, and `debug`.
+Additionally most of the tools (all?) depend on a few global symbols from the `common` module.
+Mostly this is stuff like the SAPI context object.
+The diff for this change in `tpm2_createprimary` are [here](https://github.com/01org/tpm2.0-tools/commit/1627714b83e0246b6e62364094ec3168d812b21a#diff-20e0543f918c01063f818b4692c0cda9).

+##Conclusion
+That's about it.
+If you find bugs in this doc while porting a tool then place file a bug against the documentation, and maybe the tool in question too.